nnekannagbo/VR-hospital-patient-room/README.md

 # VR-hospital-patient-room
-Interactive 360 VR prototype of inclusive multi-patient hospital room 🏥 Made with love in Unity.
+Interactive voice-enabled 360 VR prototype of an inclusive multi-patient hospital room 🏥 Made with love in Unity.